Unwrap the festive fun at Bruce’s this December... Discover the Christmas magic!

 Puppy looking over a fence

-Every time you take your dog out to socialise, it is important to make every encounter a positive one.
+Every time you take your dog out to socialise, make sure every encounter is a positive one.

-These early experiences are the foundations of who they will become, so by showing them that new experiences are fun, they will become more comfortable with the world around them.
+Early experiences are the foundations of who your dog will become.
+By showing them new experiences are fun, they will become more comfortable with the world around them.

 Remember, if you see that your dog is becoming scared or worried it is important to react straight away.
 Remove them from the environment.
 Give them plenty of positive reinforcement and distract them with treats or toys.
 As soon as they have regained their confidence, you can always try again but there is no need to push if they are not ready.